ElectricThinker/LD36/README.md

 # LD36
-The game I made for Lundum Dare 36
+The game I made for Ludum Dare 36